mahmoudimus/lichen-lang/README.txt

 Introduction
 ============

-Lichen is a Python-like language and toolchain.
-The language foregoes various dynamic aspects of Python to provide a foundation upon which more predictable programs can be built, while preserving essential functionality to make the core of the language seem very much like Python.
-The general syntax is largely identical to Python, with only certain syntactic constructs being unsupported.
+Lichen is both a Python-like language and a toolchain for that language.
+The language foregoes various dynamic aspects of Python to provide a foundation upon which more predictable programs can be built, while preserving essential functionality to make the core of the language seem very much "like Python" (thus yielding the name "Lichen").
+The general syntax is largely identical to Python, with only certain syntactic constructs being deliberately unsupported, largely because the associated features are not desired.

 The toolchain employs existing tokeniser and parser software to obtain an abstract syntax tree which is then inspected to provide data to support